steinbrennerlab/blast-align-tree/README.md

 ```

 ## Multiple queries
 You can add multiple query sequences (-q) to blast each database (-dbs).
 The bash script will extract the query sequences from the databases specified in -qdbs by translating the sequences.
+The main bash script will remove duplicate sequences before alignment with an AWK command.

-For example, the code below will extract BLAST hits for AT5G45250.1 (from TAIR10cds.fa) and Phvul.007G077500.1 (from Pvul218cds.fa)
+As an example, the code below will extract BLAST hits for two queries: AT5G45250.1 (from TAIR10cds.fa) and Phvul.007G077500.1 (from Pvul218cds.fa).
 ```
 bash tblastn-align-tree.sh -q AT5G45250.1 Phvul.007G077500.1 AT5G17890.1 -qdbs TAIR10cds.fa Pvul218cds.fa TAIR10cds.fa -n 3 4 -dbs TAIR10cds.fa Vung469cds.fa -hdr gene: locus=
 ```